Telangiectasias are small, widened blood vessels on the skin. They are usually harmless, but may be associated with several diseases.

 - What other symptoms are present?

 Tests may be needed to diagnose or rule out a medical condition.
-Such tests may include:
+Tests may include: